To the newest members of our Mountain Lion Family:

 Students will receive email requests to confirm attendance from the Student Accounts Office through their MyConcordU email account.
 Financial aid will not be released until attendance is confirmed.
 Please refer to the billing instructions listed on the back of the student invoice/schedule for more information.

 Concord has taken the work out of purchasing course materials for you through a partnership with The Campus Store (Follett Higher Education Group).
-This partnership, the Follett Access Book Program, provides all required course materials, on a rental basis, to all students each semester.
-Upon registration for a course, students are assessed $25 per credit hour, and the student is automatically enrolled in the Follett Access Book Program with The Campus Store.
+This partnership, the Follett Access Book Program, provides all required course materials to all students each semester.
+Upon registration for a course, students are assessed $23 per credit hour, and the student is automatically enrolled in the Follett Access Book Program with The Campus Store.
 The Campus Store will provide written course materials two weeks prior to the start of the term and access to electronic course materials one week prior to the start of the term.
 Students can opt-out of the program by following the instructions provided by the email communication from The Campus Store at the time of program enrollment.
 Once a student opt-outs for a semester, they cannot opt back into the program for that semester.
 Students are automatically re-enrolled during the registration process for each semester.
 Students are responsible for returning the course materials to The Campus Store at the end of the semester.
 For more information, please visit our webpage about the Follett ACCESS program.

 Financial Aid Refunds